 Fleas

-Fleas might be small and wingless, but they aren’t naked to the human eye.
-A fully grown flea can grow up to 2.5 mm long and are known to have a shiny red or brown color with microscopic hair.
-Even though the average flea doesn’t have wings, they are able to jump very long distances for their small size, which enables them to quickly maneuver through animal fur.
+Fleas might be small and wingless, but they aren't naked to the human eye.
+An adult flea is shiny red or brown color with microscopic hair and can grow up to 2.5 mm long.
+Even though the average flea doesn't have wings, they can jump very long distances for their small size, which enables them to maneuver through animal fur quickly.

-A single flea can live on your pet for about 2 months and are able to consume up to 15 times their own body weight in blood.
-This pest reproduces extremely quick, as they lay eggs in very large numbers.
-You can expect you household flea to lay about 40 or 50 eggs a day for about 50 days, which means flea infestations are nothing to brush off.
+A single flea can live on your pet for about two months and can consume up to 15 times their body weight in blood.
+This pest reproduces extremely quickly, as they lay eggs in very large numbers.
+Household fleas can lay about 40 or 50 eggs a day for about 50 days, which means flea infestations are nothing to brush off.

 Fleas are also able to transmit diseases such as tapeworm and bacterial diseases.

-When it comes to a flea infestation, it’s better to call a professional and get rid of these pests as soon as possible then try risky home remedies or the waiting game.
-Contact Palmetto Exterminators to solve your flea problems today!
+When it comes to a flea infestation, it's better to call a professional and get rid of these pests as soon as possible than try risky home remedies or the waiting game.
+Contact Palmetto Exterminators today to solve your flea problems!